 “It was a momentous occasion to be able to open a restaurant while paying tribute to the first African American to graduate from the University of Virginia, a place where my father was denied admission because of race,” said Thompson.

 The Ridley is an upscale-casual restaurant specializing in fresh seafood and a sophisticated take on southern-style food.
 It will open in The Draftsmen, an Autograph Collection hotel by Marriott, in Charlottesville, Virginia.

 The Ridley is committing to giving back to students with an interest in diversity and inclusion through The Walter N. Ridley Scholarship Fund at The University of Virginia (UVA) in an effort to support academic journeys and career development.

-“It will be my way of trying to move us forward, and making a difference in Charlottesville.”
+“This is my way of trying to move us forward and making a difference in Charlottesville.”

 Moving forward seems to be a theme with Thompson.
-“The advice I give young people,” Thompson says,” is find something you really enjoy doing as early as possible, get experience in that field prior to starting your own company.”
+“The advice I give young people,” Thompson says, “is find something you really enjoy doing as early as possible and get experience in that field prior to starting your own company.”

 “He’ll be loving and nurturing,” said Billups.
 “He’ll know how to recognize his child’s strength and will enhance it.
 He’ll know how to bring out the best.
 He’ll be a great father.”